dobrishinov/PowerLinkESP/README.md

 - **Persistent Information Bar:** Access live information about voltage, current, and power on a persistent bottom bar.
 - **Customizable History Range:** Set the history range in minutes for chart data.
 - **Customizable Update Frequency:** Set the update frequency in milliseconds for chart data.
-- **Customizable Threshold Alarms** Set custom threshold Alarm notifications with audible alerts when Voltage, Current, or Power reach specified values.
+- **Customizable Threshold Alarms:** Set custom threshold Alarm notifications with audible alerts when Voltage, Current, or Power reach specified values.

 ### Network Configuration